Scheduled MonumentsEnglandMedieval farmstead at High Knott, 380m west of West Force Garth

 Medieval farmstead at High Knott, 380m west of West Force Garth is a scheduled monument protected by Historic England under reference 1017125.
 View the official record →

-The Medieval farmstead at High Knott, located 380 metres west of West Force Garth in Durham, is a surviving example of rural settlement dating to the medieval period.
+The medieval farmstead at High Knott, located 380 metres west of West Force Garth in Durham, is a scheduled ancient monument representing settlement activity from the medieval period in the northern Pennines region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017125.

 Medieval farmstead at High Knott, 380m west of West Force Garth is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017125.